har-in-air/ESP8266_SPO2_PULSE_LOGGER/README.md

 and open the webpage 192.168.4.1 to access the Wifi configuration page where you enter the Internet access point SSID and password.
 Then reset or cycle power to the module.
 * Wiith normal sensor operation, the blue LED will flash every 4-second measurement cycle
 * The yellow LED will flash every time an update to Thingspeak channel has been published.
+The updates are averaged values of the last 5 good measurements.
 This should happen every ~20s if all measurement cycles produced good data.
-The updates are averaged values of the last 5 good measurements.

 <img src="screenshot.png"/>

-## Saving power
+## Fault handling

-In case of error conditions, the module will indicate internet access issues with a rapidly blinking yellow LED, and sensor reading issues with a rapidly blinking blue LED, and then go to sleep.
-This is to save battery power.
-You will have to switch off and on the module again for normal usage.
+In case of error conditions, the unit will indicate the fault with a rapidly blinking LED for 5 seconds, and then go to sleep, to save battery power.
+You will have to switch the unit off and on again to recover.

-* If unable to connect to an existing Internet access point, and the Wifi configuration portal times out, the module will flash the yellow LED rapidly for 5 seconds and then go to sleep.
+* Unable to connect to an existing Internet access point, and the Wifi configuration portal timed out (YELLOW LED)
-* If unable to configure the MAX30102 sensor, the blue LED will blink rapidly for 5 seconds and then go to sleep.
+* Unable to publish data to ThingSpeak for the last 3 attempts (YELLOW LED)
+* Battery voltage is too low (BLUE LED)
+* Unable to connect to or configure the MAX30102 sensor (BLUE LED)
-* If unable to detect valid spo2/pulse readings for 2 minutes, the module will flash the blue LED rapidly for 5 seconds and then go to sleep.
+* Unable to detect valid spo2/pulse readings for 2 minutes (BLUE LED)